 DPMS 308AR Bolt Catch Screw

 This screw is essentially set screw who’s threads have been removed from one end creating a hybrid screw type pin.
 Now unfortunately though not all DPMS LR-308 based LOWER RECEIVERS utilize the hybrid BOLT CATCH PIN.
 Some manufacturers utilize the roll pin method identical to the Armalite AR-10.
-The first that comes to mind is Aero Precision.

 Now further complicating the mix at least one AR15 manufacturer has begun utilizing the hybrid screw rather than the milspec roll pin used universally on the platform for decades.

 See our page on roll pin tools here